 3 KPIs used to measure the true ROI of agile testing

-Waterfall methods are going out the door as many development teams strive to keep up with user demands, business requirements and software evolution.
+Waterfall methods are going out the door as many development teams strive to keep up with user demands, business requirements and software quality.
 Under agile operations, QA management has become more capable and hardwired into how teams are performing.
 The question, however, is how much of an effect has agile had on the organization's return on investment?
 It's obvious that waterfall was a large expense that grew with scheduling conflicts and defects, but agile's effect is still unfolding.
-There are three KPIs that can be used to find the true ROI of agile:
+There are three testing metrics in agile that can be used to find the true ROI in your KPI spreadsheet.

 1. Cycle time

 Whether sprinting in development or on a track, organizations need to do as much as they can in the time that they have.
 This doesn't mean taking off at a full-out run; rather, it's important to set tasks for each sprint and complete them as thoroughly as possible.
 Measuring the time it takes to go from brainstorming to release is a critical metric to keep an eye on for any project.
 CoMakeIT noted that teams should pay special attention to how the "concept-to-cash" timeline fluctuates after transitioning to agile.
 In most cases, the schedule will decrease drastically in comparison to waterfall plans.
 If the timeline goes up, this could simply mean that teams aren't utilizing agile resources as effectively as they need to.
-By inundating teams in the sprint mindset, stakeholders should begin to see rapid reductions in production time.
+Cycle time is one the of the key testing metrics in agile andby inundating teams in the sprint mindset, stakeholders should begin to see rapid reductions in production time.

 2. Defect trends

-In addition to cycle time, defect trends over time is an essential KPI for businesses to monitor.
+In addition to the cycle time template, defect trends over time is an essential KPI for businesses to monitor.
 This doesn't just mean how many issues are found on the first pass of testing; it relates to the overall health of the application as more features are added and changes are made.
 After all, it's very possible that a developer may introduce a critical error that affects the rest of the application, even if it makes it through the testing process.
-TechTarget contributor Johanna Rothman noted that charting newly found defects, closed defects and open defects could provide integral insight for how effective QA teams and agile processes have been over time.
+TechTarget contributor Johanna Rothman noted that charting newly found defects rates, closed defects and open defects could provide integral insight for how effective QA teams and testing metrics in agile processes have been over time.
 During times when the number of issues escalates, it will be important to go back and determine what caused the problem and generate responses to resolve it.

 "Again, we want to track defects as trends over the life of the project," Rothman wrote.
 "What happens in an iteration is interesting, but not as interesting as what occurs over the entire project.
 I use two different charts to track defects...The trend that's particularly interesting here is the number of remaining open defects."